Administrative assistant sounds like a fairly straight-forward job. Don’t assistants just answer phones, get coffee, and do filing?

 5. Setting up for meetings

 Whether it’s a team meeting or a client presentation, part of your job is to make sure the room is ready.
-Office assistants are usually responsible for the following tasks:
+Admin assistants are usually responsible for the following tasks:

 - Confirming the meeting with each participant ahead of time